crowdsecurity/crowdsec-docs/crowdsec-docs/docs/cti_api/integration_maltego.md

 sidebar_position: 4
 ---

-Maltego transforms, which allow users to enrich IP entities in maltego with CrowdSec CTI intelligence.
+Maltego transforms, which allow users to enrich IP entities in maltego with CrowdSec CTI intelligence.In this documentation we'll answer the following questions:

+- How to create your private TDS (pTDS)
+- Where to install and configure the crowdsec transforms
+- What our 11 transforms do

-# Deployment Guide
+## Deployment Guide

-## Prerequisites
+### Prerequisites

 Make sure your instance has docker and docker compose installed.
 The instance should have a public IP.

-## Steps
+### Steps

-### Starting the transform server
+#### Starting the transform server

 Clone the repo and cd into it and start docker compose: